HAVC/Porter College Scholarship

 - The study of art of the Pacific Rim countries and communities, including Oceania (the Pacific Islands).
-In the Western Hemisphere, this pertains to art focused on the West Coast.

 - This includes all Pacific Rim countries and Oceania (i.e., Asian countries bordering the Pacific Ocean, Australia, the Pacific Islands, Canada, the U.S., and Latin American countries bordering the Pacific Ocean).

-- The scholarship also supports proposals related to Pacific Rim and Oceanic disaporic art and visual culture (e.g., art related to diasporic Hmong communities in Minnesota, or art related to diasporic Micronesian communities in Arkansas).
+- The scholarship also supports proposals related to Pacific Rim and Oceanic diasporic art and visual culture (e.g., art related to diasporic Hmong communities in Minnesota, or art related to diasporic Micronesian communities in Arkansas).

 - The support of students pursuing practical experiences in the curation and display of art and visual culture.

-- Scholarship funds could also be used to support students pursuing historical and/or theoretical training in curatorial, museum, and/or heritage studies at UCSC (e.g., a UCSC summer session course).
+- Scholarship funds could also be used to support students pursuing historical and/or theoretical training in curatorial, museum, and/or heritage studies at UCSC (e.g., a UCSC Summer Session course).
 This type of study would inform practical applications.